Antelope: Body and covering

+Antelopes tend to have very long limbs for their body masses; a 60 kg Peter's gazelle have a shoulder height of 90 cm, whereas a cheetah and a leopard of the same body mass have a shoulder height of 79 cm and 64 cm, respectively.
+Pronghorns and Old World antelopes have greater elongation and weight reduction in the distal parts of their limbs (Forearms, shins, front and hind feet), than the cheetah, the fastest land animal, indicating that longer limbs with more elongated and lighter distal parts are not as necessary for reaching the highest speeds for short periods of time, but are more necessary for maintaining higher speeds for longer periods of time.

 A maximum running speed of 63.7 km/h for the impala and 54 km/h for the blue wildebeest has been estimated by GPS-IMU collars.
 A top speed of 65.2 km/h is obtained by calculating the distance and time it takes a Thomson's gazelle to escape from an approaching human.
-Film analysis of lion hunts gives a maximum speed of 90 km/h for the Thomson's gazelle.
+Film analysis of lion hunts gives maximum speeds of 90–97 km/h for the Thomson's gazelle.
 By speedometer reading when an animal runs alongside a car on a straight course, a maximum speed of up to 70 km/h has been estimated for the eland and the topi, and up to 80 km/h for the hartebeest, blue wildebeest, Grant's gazelle and Thomson's gazelle.
+By speedometer reading when an animal runs alongside a car, a maximum speed of 97 km/h has been estimated for the goitered gazelle.
+The saiga antelope has been clocked at 80 km/h when running alongside a motorcycle.
+Pronghorns are capable of running as fast as Old World antelopes, reaching speeds of 80 km/h commonly, and 97 km/h in favourable conditions such as running on flat dry lake beds.
+The speeds of the pronghorn were determined by reading the speedometer when the animals ran parallel to a moving vehicle.

 Red forest duikers can jump cleanly over fences 1.6 m high, an impressive feat considering their shoulder height of 30 cm.
 Impalas can jump highs of 2.4 m (8 ft).
+Common elands can jump cleanly over 2.7 m fences.

 Female Thomson's gazelles have been reported to be faster and more agile than males.
-This is in line with the fact that female springboks, another antilopine, have higher concentrations of type IIx fibres and probably also a higher amount of muscle glycogen than males.
+This is in line with the fact that female springboks, another antilopine, have higher concentrations of type IIx fibres and thus probably a higher amount of muscle glycogen than males.
+Meanwhile, the concentration of muscle glycogen in cheetahs is very similar between males and females.

+Even if they don't have horns, antelopes can be dangerous prey due to its sharp hooves.
+An incident has been reported in which a female cheetah sustained a serious injury to her abdomen reaching its femoral artery, from the sharp hooves of a hornless female common duiker, despite having killed the latter.
+The cheetah died of blood loss and peritonitis despite receiving veterinary treatment.